 We have other resources related to SPACE, as well as some other fun printables to practice PHONICS and LETTER SOUNDS that you might like to try.
 See the end of the post for more!

-- Download the free template (see the download box below) and print the stars onto photo paper or cardstock for printers.
+- Download the free template (see the download box at the end of the post) and print the stars onto photo paper or cardstock for printers.

 - You can cut the stars into square cards using the guidelines, or cut around each star individually (more work, but looks cute!)

 - Mount them on cardstock if you wish.
 I also highly recommend laminating them to make them more durable.

 Games and activities for letter recognition and spelling:

 Stick the upper case stars around the room.
 Give each child a lower case star and have them find the matching upper case letter.

 Stick small adhesive magnets to the back of each star and use them for different spelling activities on a baking tray or the fridge!